 So your role now comes with new challenges – and opportunities.
 Balancing team wellbeing and performance with delivering value for senior management, board members and stakeholders takes a certain set of skills.

-Here are five ways to lead with authenticity, empathy and confidence through a pandemic.
+Here are five ways to become a better leader with authenticity, empathy and confidence through a pandemic.